hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 In addition, the [`ack`](../0015-acks/README.md) and [`problem-report`](../0035-report-problem/README.md) messages are adopted into the protocol for confirmation and error handling.

-The messages that include `~attach` attachments may use either form of the embedded attachment&mdash;`base64` or `json`.
-In the examples below, one or the other is arbitrarily used.
+The messages that include `~attach` attachments may use any form of the embedded attachment.
+In the examples below, the forms of the attachment are arbitrary.

 The `~attach` array is to be used to enable a single presentation to be requested/delivered in different verifiable presentation formats.
 The ability to have multiple attachments must not be used to request/deliver multiple different presentations in a single instance of the protocol.